 You're heard of a play on words.
 Eggcorns are playful words that put distinction in your characters and add humor to your writing.

 One of the fun things about the English language is that it is constantly changing and as it changes, it isn't afraid to laugh at itself.

 If you are looking for a way to add a fresh and funny face to your writing, try an eggcorn.

 Write because you love writing.
 If your goal in writing is monetary success, you may be disappointed.

 Throughout history, writing hasn't been a 'get rich quick' scheme for most writers.
 In fact, many famous writers, such as Edgar Allan Poe, died broke and broken.
 If you are writing for any other reason than you absolutely love writing, you are writing for the wrong reason.

-To the non-native speaker, writing a piece in English can be downright scary.
-According to Oxford Dictionaries, English is the principal language of some 400 million people and the most widely used second language in the world.
+English is the principal language of some 400 million people as well as the most used second language in the world(1).

 Citing your sources helps you earn credibility.
 Whether you write non-fiction for online visitors or offline readers, proper citing of sources is critical.

 Before computers, writer's block buried your muse under a pile of wrinkled paper and left you bemused.
 Its synonyms are synonymous with writer's block: addled, muddled, overwhelmed, paralyzed, perplexed.
 These are the feelings writers get when they convince themselves they can't write.